-Portland Japanese Garden Guide – The Portland Japanese
+The Portland Japanese Garden

 Portland in Washington Park.
-Proclaimed one of the most authentic Japanese gardens outside of Japan, the Portland Japanese Garden is a 5.5-acre haven of tranquil beauty nestled in the scenic west hills of Portland, Oregon.
+Proclaimed one of the most authentic Japanese gardens outside of Japan, the Garden is a 5.5-acre haven of tranquil beauty nestled in the scenic west hills of Portland, Oregon.

 “The 5.5 acre Japanese Garden is composed of five distinct garden styles.
 When we enter a Japanese garden, the desired effect is to realize a sense of peace, harmony, and tranquility and to experience the feeling of being a part of nature.
 In a deep sense, the Japanese garden is a living reflection of the long history and traditional culture of Japan.
 Influenced by Shinto, Buddhist, and Taoist philosophies, there is always “something more” in these compositions of stone, water, and plants than meets the eye.”